chefkoch-dev/morphoji/README.md

 [official Unicode charts](http://www.unicode.org/Public/emoji/5.0/).

-Every character matching that regular expression will be converted into a html unicode entity:
+Every character matching that regular expression will be converted into a latin1 placeholder:

 ```
-&#x[hex code];
+:emoji-[hex code]:
 ```

-E.g. a replaced "face blowing a kiss" Emoji (`1F618`, 😘) will be represented as `&#x1f618;`.
+E.g. a replaced "face blowing a kiss" Emoji (`1F618`, 😘) will be represented as `:emoji-1f618:`.

-Converting the entity back works with an according regex; other than that it's pretty much vice versa.
+Converting the placeholder back works with an according regex; other than that it's pretty much vice versa.

-### Why not just convert one way and then use HTML entities in the output?
+### Why not just convert into HTML entities and then use those in the output?

-Morphoji gives you the means to convert the entities back to UTF-8, feel free to not use it though. ^^
+Morphoji aims to be output device agnostic.
+If you just want to HTML everything that's fine, but in that case this is probably not the library you are looking for.

-In my case the data stored in the database isn't necessarily output in an HTML context, so being able to convert the entities back is necessary.
+In my case the data stored in the database isn't necessarily output in an HTML context, so being able to convert the entities back is mandatory.
 (And in a time where almost all output devices / applications are able to handle full UTF-8 it is the generally cleaner approach.)

 ## Other languages

 There are no plans to implement this in any other language.
-Coming up with the emoji/entity detection regex is about half the work, if you want to use it in your own implementation, feel free.
+Coming up with the emoji detection regex is about half the work, if you want to use it in your own
+implementation: go ahead.

 ## Tests